Bob Etherington Limited Admissions Policy Statement

 Admissions criteria and selection [QAA Indicator 7, 8] BE Ltd is committed to providing truthful and correct pre-entry information to support prospective students in order to ensure that they are enabled to make an informed decision about whether to apply.

-BE Ltd website and printed publications provides clear information and guidance on all entry requirements, grades and subjects.
+BE Ltd website and printed publications provide clear information and guidance on all entry requirements, grades and subjects.

 Whilst we will normally consider a wide range of subjects as appropriate entry onto our courses, applicants are advised to check individual course requirements, where in some cases there are specific subjects or combination of subjects which we believe will provide the best preparation for study on a particular course.